 Data analysis methods suited to the NIPN set-up (1/3)

-Given the principles of data analysis specific to NIPN, and given the nature of the data typically available in population-based surveys or routine monitoring information systems, as described in the previous section, some data analysis methods are particularly suited to leading to actionable recommendations to inform nutrition policy, programme and budget decisions, while others are less suitable.
+Given the principles of data analysis specific to NIPN, and given the nature of the data typically available in population-based surveys or routine information systems, as described in the previous section, some data analysis methods are better suited to result into actionable recommendations to inform nutrition policy, programme and budget decisions than others.
 The following section describes why:

 - meaningful descriptive or comparative data analysis methods should be the starting point of NIPN;